AndreuRocamora/Double-box-filter-for-fitting-COCO-Halo-Mass-Function-simulations/README.md

 #Figure 16: spectral indexs for the CDM and WDM power spectrum

 #Figure 17: spectral index (n) space trends to assure the goodness of the smooth Double Box filter (in orange) with respect to the index variation filtered using K-sharp (blue), in green it can be observed the enormous difference between the better fit for the smooth-k.

+#Figure 18: relative variation of the Q function for the sDB fillter with respect to  the Q function of KS filter

+#Figure 19: derivative of  the WDM power spectrum to achieve analytical expressions for the dependance of k_M with n